RobinLinus/coins-legacy/notes/succinct-fullnode.md

 A more realistic model, with up to 3000 outputs per transaction is just about `1 MB` larger.
 Note there are simple data structures, such that, even in a compressed state, we can update our bit vector efficiently.

 #### Bit Vector Commitments
-If we had a some commitment to the bit vector at some block heigth, we could simply download the bit vector and start syncing the chain from there with extended blocks.
-Extended blocks are about 3.5x as big as regular blocks.
+If we had some commitment to the bit vector at some block heigth, we could simply download the bit vector and start syncing the chain from there with extended blocks.
+Extended blocks are about 4x as big as regular blocks.
 Thus, syncing with this scheme is efficient only if we cut off more than 3/4 of the chain.
-In theory, this is no problem - every block could have a commitment and we could cut of 99.9% of the chain.
-If we would download only the 100 most recent extended blocks, we would be able to sync our succinct full node by downloading `extended_blocks + bit_vector ~ 100 * 4 MB + 15MB = 415 MB`.
+In theory, this is no problem - every block could have a commitment.
+Then we could cut allmost the full chain.
+If we would check only the 100 most recent extended blocks, we could sync our succinct fullnode by downloading:

+`headers_chain + bit_vector + extended_blocks ~ 27 MB + 15 MB + 100 * 4 MB = 442 MB`.